Marquette fires coach Steve Wojciechowski after 7 seasons - WHIZ News

-The Golden Eagles finished 13-14 for their first losing season since 2014-15, Wojciechowski’s debut year.
+Marquette went 13-14 this year, the first time it ended a season below .500 since 2014-15.
 The Golden Eagles’ season ended last week with a 68-49 loss to Georgetown in the first round of the Big East Tournament.

-“I concluded that now is the right time for a new leader of our storied program,” Marquette athletic director Bill Scholl said in a statement.
-“I’m confident that our history of success and our commitment to developing young men who are leaders on and off the court will attract the highest caliber of coaching talent.”
+Marquette athletic director Bill Scholl said he and Wojciechowski had met at the end of the season to discuss a potential path forward but apparently couldn’t reach a consensus.

+“We reached one of those forks in the road where we didn’t necessarily agree on what some of the right next steps were,” Scholl said Friday during a Zoom session.
+“That’s when the decision was made that it’s probably the right time to go in a new direction.”

-Wojciechowski went 128-95 overall and 59-68 in Big East competition at Marquette.
-The Golden Eagles earned two NCAA Tournament appearances in his seven seasons.
+The Golden Eagles earned two NCAA Tournament appearances in Wojciechowski’s seven seasons.

 Marquette likely would have earned an NCAA bid in 2020 if the pandemic hadn’t halted the season, though the Golden Eagles ended that year by losing six of their last seven games.